scott-42/sample-code/c++/phone-number-db/README.md

 The program takes one argument as a number and prints out the number of entries.
 There is no real formatting of the output as it just uses a tab to delimit the text.
 If you don't provide a number it uses the default of 10.

 ## Testing
-If you have cppunit installed,
+If you have libcppunit-dev installed,
 ```
 $ apt search libcppunit
 Sorting...
 Done